open5e/open5e-api/docs/pipeline.md

 ## Pipelines and Infrastructure
 This document describes the pipelines and infrastructure of the open5e api.
 It's intended to a good primer on the actual hosting and delivery mechanisms.
-It's not intended to be documentation of the api or it's code structure.
+It's not intended to be documentation of the api or its code structure.

 ## Infrastructure